OpenZeppelin/compound-monitoring/liquidation-monitor/README.md

-# Compound Liquidation Monitor
+# DEPRECATED: Compound Liquidation Monitor

 ## Description

 This bot detects when an account on Compound is able to be liquidated.

+Note: Since the deprecation of the Compound v2 monitoring API, this bot has been deprecated as well.
+The line, ` "start:prod": "forta-agent run --prod",` has been removed from package.json to prevent accidental deployment.

 ## Optimizations